InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1970s/1971/_index.md

 {{< fig src="/1970s/1971/1971.webp" alt="!
 Unix v1" >}}

-There were two operating system of our interest which were released in the year 1971.
+There were three operating system of our interest which were released in the year 1971.
 They were:

 <section class="section section-sm">
   <div class="container">